 Today, the mother of one of my friends posted a recipe for a simple 5-ingredient bread on her Facebook wall.
 Yes!
 I had to try it out.
 This, my friends, is the result:

 Soft on the inside, with a nice little crust on the outside.

-This bread is a bit dense, but not super heavy like I thought it was going to be.
+This bread is a bit dense, but not super heavy like I thought it might be.
 Yummy stuff!
-Are ya ready to bake? :)
+Are ya ready to bake?

 - 2 cups warm water